ltw-webdev-4/ecommerce-ux/README.md

 ---
-summary: 'Create all the stuff Jed would expect from you before starting to write any code.'
+summary: 'Create all the stuff IxD before you starting to write any code.'
 time: '8 hours'
 deliverables: '1 InVision board'
 submit: 'https://algonquin.instructure.com/courses/881406/assignments/7974744'